hananitallyson/monochrome-hyprland/README.md

 ### Display Manager

-SDDM is recommended for Hyprland, but Ly is fully compatible—simpler, cleaner, and ideal for this minimal setup.
+SDDM is recommended for Hyprland, but Ly works flawlessly and is simpler, cleaner, and ideal for this minimal setup.

 ```bash
 sudo pacman -S ly